nickebbutt/SequencesComparator/README.md

 The ability to set an upper bound on the difference detection allows an approach which searches for differences but aborts early if the calculation proves to be too complex / expensive.

-I need this to test differences between two long sequences which will usually be very similar, but occasionally entirely different
+I need this to test differences between two long sequences which will usually be very similar, but occasionally entirely different.
-In the case they are very different, I need to abort the diff without spending too much time
+In the case they are very dissimilar, I need to abort the diff without spending too much time